melkadze/class-planner/README.md

 ### Important:
 If you wish to utilize this project for yourself, you must create an .env file.
-Then, run the the `setup` NPM script to download the project's dependencies.
+Then, run the the `build` NPM script to download the project's dependencies and build the necessary js files.
 Note that this repo doesn't include Node.js itself, which is required to run the command.

 ### Creating an env.js file